mikeromano38/angularjs-style-guide/README.md

 * The `app.js` file contains routes definition, configuration and/or manual bootstrap (if required).
 * Each JavaScript file should only hold a single component.
 The file should be named with the component's name.
 * Use Angular project structure template like [Yeoman](http://yeoman.io), [ng-boilerplate](http://joshdmiller.github.io/ng-boilerplate/#/home).

-I prefer the first structure because it makes the common components easier to find.

 Conventions about components naming can be found in each component section.